lsulibraries/LDL_manual_build/README.md

 - **Restart tomcat:**
   - ```sudo systemctl start tomcat```

+### Navigate to Fedora endpoint:
-### Fedora should be enabled:
+- Once tomcat starts up, Fedora REST API should be available at **http://localhost:8080/fcrepo/rest**.
-- Once it starts up, Fedora REST API should be available at http://localhost:8080/fcrepo/rest.
-The username is **fedoraAdmin** and we defined the password before as FEDORA_ADMIN_PASSWORD (default: "islandora").
+- The username is **fedoraAdmin** and we defined the password before as FEDORA_ADMIN_PASSWORD (We set: "islandora").